jyangfsu/WQChartPy/README.md

 ## Getting started with the package

-We recommend to start by executing the workflow scripts provided in the examples folder.
+We recommend to start by executing the [workflow](https://github.com/jyangfsu/WQChartPy/examples/example1.ipynb)  provided in the examples folder.

 ## License

 WQChartPy is distributed under the MIT License.
-See the [LICENSE](https://github.com/jyangfsu/WQChartPy/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/jyangfsu/WQChartPy/LICENSE) file for details.

 Copyright (c) 2021 Jing Yang and Ming Ye.